Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 For information about creating specific campaign types see:

-You can change your campaign's status by modifying the start and end day parameters in Campaign Manager.In Campaign Manager:
+You can edit a campaign by clicking any editable fields in the campaign manager, or change your campaign's status by modifying the start and end day parameters.In the campaign manager:

 You can also use a bulk file to make large-scale changes to campaigns.
 Learn more about bulk operations